Tuesday's Scottish Gossip

 Hibernian are urged to loosen the purse strings for Europe by former striker Tam McManus, citing the example of 2001 signing Ulises De La Cruz, who left for a profit a year later.
 (Record)

+Michael Gardyne tips Ross Sinclair to be St Johnstone's first choice goalkeeper next season after playing with the stopper during his loan spell at Montrose.
+(Courier - subscription)

-Kilmarnock manager Derek McInnes hopes recruitment expert Russ Richardson can help the club find more gems like Luke Chambers and Kyle Vassel in the transfer market.
+Kilmarnock manager Derek McInnes hopes recruitment expert Russ Richardson can help the club find more gems like Luke Chambers and Kyle Vassell in the transfer market.
 (Herald - subscription)

-It would be fair to say that Derek McInnes will be hopeful of unearthing a few diamonds in the rough alongside his Kilmarnock recruitment guru Russ Richardson, as they collectively battle the pressure of building a team capable of kicking on to better things.

 Ross County chairman Roy MacGregor believes "there probably has to be some realism for the bottom teams" over spending, which may create a larger gap to the Scottish Premiership's top teams.
 (Record)